 Simon was awarded an HEA National Teaching Fellow (2014) and is a Senior Fellow of the Higher Education Academy, SEDA accredited in Embedding Learning Technologies and an Apple Distinguished Educator.

-Simon is currently completing his PhD with Lancaster University which is a phenomenographic study of the lived experiences of academic staff using TPACK as a curriculum development framework.
+Simon’s current research is a phenomenographic study of the lived experiences of academic staff using TPACK as a curriculum development framework.